Massipssa/Docs/tests/bbd_tdd.md

 ## Behavior Driven Development Test

-* Based on three
+- Based on three
-    * Context (Given): starting state
+  - Context (Given): starting state
-    * Event (When): what user does
+  - Event (When): what user does
-    * Outcomes (Then): expected results
+  - Outcomes (Then): expected results

-* Can be written at any time
+- Can be written at any time
-    * Before
+  - Before
-    * During
+  - During
-    * After
+  - After

-- Test types
+## Test types

 - **Unit**
   - Doest interact with external word
+  - It helps to:
+    - Understand the system that we're building
+    - Document the code
+    - Design the units
+    - Protect against regression
 - **Integration:**
   - Focus integrating different layers of the application, that means no mocking is involved
   - Ideally, they should be keep separated from unit tests and should not run along with unit tests
   - Two types
     - Component
     - System
       - To realize test we can use for example in memory databases
 - **Functional**
   - Test the functionality of an application (create account, delete user, ...)
   - Verify only the functionality purpose

 - Unit tests
   - Arrange